 The internet collectively lost its mind when World of Warcraft Classic released on August 26, bringing with it a slew of nostalgia and hilarious moments - but not everyone is having a good time since the game’s release.

-Pin-up artist “Saruei” is a quickly-growing personality on the platform, after being banned for “sexual content” due to her NSFW artwork of characters from video game series Fate/Grand Order and her subsequent blasting of Twitch’s stance on appropriate content.
+Pin-up artist “Saruei” is a quickly-growing personality on the platform, after being banned for “inappropriate content” due to her artwork of characters from video game series Fate/Grand Order and her subsequent blasting of Twitch’s stance on appropriate content.

 This time, the streamer wasn’t discussing potential bans from the site - instead, she gave viewers a head-shaking, heartbreaking story of a recent breakup, which was ultimately brought about thanks to WoW Classic.